Text Copied

 The steps for widget creation are exactly the same but you will have the linear scale (horizontal or vertical) instead of dial.
 You can set the offset based on this.

-Follow the steps below to create LED widget.
+Follow the steps below to create an LED widget.

 • Select LED from the widgets list.